 Ikan Pari Bakar is also known as: Grilled sting ray

-Sauté blended ingredients until they change to a darker shade and is fragrant.
-Add shrimp paste, tamarind juice and a tablespoon of water.
+Heat oil over medium heat.
+Sauté blended ingredients until fragrant and it changes to a darker shade.
+Add shrimp paste, tamarind juice and water.
 Add salt and sugar to taste.
-Leave chili paste aside to cool to room temperature.
+Leave chilli paste aside to cool to room temperature.

-Marinate stingray with chili paste for at least 30 minutes.
-Using a bruised lemongrass, brush some oil on a piece of banana leaf.
+Marinate stingray with chilli paste for at least 30 minutes.
+Using a bruised stalk of lemongrass to brush some oil on a piece of banana leaf.
 Place the marinated stingray on it.
-Grill it until fully cooked.
-Squeeze some calamansi/lime juice over it.
-Serve with the dip made of soy sauce, chilies, shallots and calamansi juice.
+Grill until fully cooked.
+Before eating, squeeze some calamansi/lime juice over it.
+Serve with the dip made of soy sauce, chillies, shallots and calamansi juice.